mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 VOYAIX' WARRIORS The warriors are armed with TL9 laser weapons.
 Other than being psionically triggered they are little different to those in use elsewhere.

-VOYAIX' WARRIORS SPECIES GENDER AGE Droyne — — TRAITS — STR 10 INT 4 SKILLS DEX 9 EDU 3 — END 11 PSI 9
+VOYAIX' WARRIORS  Droyne — — TRAITS — STR 10 INT 4 SKILLS DEX 9 EDU 3 — END 11 PSI 9

 WEAPONS Laser Carbine (4D, Zero-G) ARMOR Fighting-Armor (+15)